VaclavDedik/jboss-seam/examples/contactlist/readme.txt

-Seam Registration Example
+Seam Contact List Example
 =========================
-This is a trivial example for the Seam tutorial.
+This example demonstrates the Seam CRUD framework.

 How to Build and Deploy the Example on JBoss AS
 -----------------------------------------------